-Every horizontal surface is fill with stuff.
+Every horizontal surface is filled with stuff.
 You often misplace items and don’t have a clue half of the items that are piled on your tables and shoved into closets.
-Boxes and bins are stacked up in the corners of room, making the clutter livable but also making these items inaccessible.
+Boxes and bins are stacked up in the corners of the room, making the clutter livable but also making these items inaccessible.

 20% – Jammed packed